 Strengthens social connections: Shared creative activities can help build and deepen relationships, fostering a sense of belonging and improving social health.

 To conclude this part, the act of creating makes our mind healthier, our life more fulfilled, rich and meaningful.

 Do we feel these benefits when scrolling Instagram or TikTok?

 No we don’t.

-The 3 biggest obstacles preventing us to create more
+The 3 major obstacles to creation

 Social media platforms like Instagram, TikTok, LinkedIn and streaming services such as Netflix are designed (and constantly optimized) to keep triggering dopamine hits.